saiming96/Question2/README.md

-# Question1
+# Question2
-## Convert message into lowercase
+## Get currency rate for a current code against USD
-A simple laravel project to convert message of the textbox into lowercase.
+A simple laravel project to get the currency rate for a currency code (e.g. MYR) against USD.

 ## Requirements
 - [Laravel] -7.0 or higher